dmbarbour/glas/docs/GlasDesign.md

 Aside from types, I like the idea of annotating other properties and developing a system of 'proof hints' and 'proof tactics'.
 Ideally, types would be expressed within this system instead of separately from it.
 In case of shadow types, we'd add 'proof assumptions'.
 But at the moment, I don't have concrete ideas on how to approach this idea.

-### Graphical Programming

-We could develop a language where the file is essentially a database, and there are graphical tools to render and modify the database.
-This would simplify integration with tables and structured data, graphical representations of behavior, and so on.
-Incremental compilation over large databases is possible by leveraging *caching* carefully.

 ### Program Search

 I'm interested in a style of metaprogramming where programmers express hard and soft constraints, search spaces, and search tactics for programs.
-Type safety can be treated as a hard constraint to support type-driven overloading.
+In context of a namespace, these constraints would be subject to override through the namespace and should propagate through the 'call graph', perhaps as an extra compile-time evaluation stage.
+We could propagate type information to support type-driven overloading.
 But the emphasis will be modular, heuristic decisions expressed as soft constraints, with ability to prioritize some search paths over others.

 Incremental computing and caching are also essential.

-Something like an [A-star search algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) might work, assuming we can express soft constraints as costs with a [consistent heuristic](https://en.wikipedia.org/wiki/Consistent_heuristic), i.e. monotonic costs for various choices, preferably with costs adjusted based on context (perhaps indicate costs via effect that takes an arbitrary value, which is interpreted by the context).

-This will likely also require a specialized program model or extensions to the abstract assembly for constraints across the entire namespace.
+It seems difficult to 'cache' search results in a way that we can deterministically determine whether we need to search again.
+We might need modular, confluent computations (flexible order, deterministic result) with a [consistent heuristic](https://en.wikipedia.org/wiki/Consistent_heuristic) to filter our options without without recomputing the full system.

+Could we build a language around this idea?
+It's an idea to explore further.

 ### Provenance Tracking

-The glas module system currently hinders manual provenance tracking, thus any efforts in this direction should be automated, i.e. with the compiler automatically maintaining maps for traceback.
-I think this is an important direction for future tooling.
-The [SHErrLoc project](https://research.cs.cornell.edu/SHErrLoc/) blame heuristics also seems relevant here.
+I need to explore how to debug problems and trace them back to their original sources.
+In glas systems, this is complicated by metaprogramming at multiple layers, but also somewhat simplified by disfavoring first-class functions or other 'mobile' code abstractions.
+I like the idea of [SHErrLoc project's](https://research.cs.cornell.edu/SHErrLoc/) blame heuristics.